 There are multiple ways to work around this.
 To avoid using multiple old school tools (psloggedon.exe, netsess.exe, nltest, netview, among others) and to reduce the amount of tools uploaded to compromised systems I created a simple tool that doesn’t require Administrative privileges to run and collect the information listed below, and relies only on the Windows API.

-You might end up dealing with white list bypass (however, based on my experience, its easier to find an environment with PowerShell properly locked down and heavily monitored than an environment with proper whitelisting implemented) and process evasion (there are some security tools that collect information about processes running, however, this leads us to a different discussion), but I’ll leave that for another day because this discussion will end in long sequence of if’s and … let’s keep this post short.
+You might end up dealing with white list bypasses (however, based on my experience, its easier to find an environment with PowerShell properly locked down and heavily monitored than an environment with proper whitelisting implemented).
+Anyway, to avoid entering the “if’s world” let’s leave this discussion for another day and keep this post short.

 If you are asking yourself, “wouldn’t these queries also trigger security events”?
-Yes, they will.
+Yes, eventually.
 However, at the moment they will most likely slip under the radar when compared with PowerShell, since PowerShell is getting a lot of attention these days.

-Anyway, these are all valid reasons why I would like to eventually rewrite the ‘min’ and ‘max’ values delay between queries.
-In the meantime though we can still keep enumerating users, sessions, etc. low and slow.
+Moving forward, I would like to eventually rewrite the ‘min’ and ‘max’ values delay between queries.
+In the meantime though we can still keep enumerating users, sessions, etc. “low and slow” without using PowerShell.

 - Retrieves current configuration information for the specified server (via list of hosts or domain enumeration).